No Mercy (1999): Background

-On May 16, 1999, the World Wrestling Federation (WWF, now WWE) held No Mercy as a United Kingdom-exclusive pay-per-view (PPV), and it was broadcast from the Manchester Evening News Arena in Manchester, England.
-A second No Mercy was then scheduled for later that same year on October 17, but at the Gund Arena in Cleveland, Ohio, United States.
+On May 16, 1999, the World Wrestling Federation (WWF, now WWE) held No Mercy as a United Kingdom-exclusive professional wrestling pay-per-view (PPV) event, and it was broadcast from the Manchester Evening News Arena in Manchester, England.
+A second No Mercy was then scheduled for later that same year on October 17, but in the United States at the Gund Arena in Cleveland, Ohio.

 Before the event, Jeff Jarrett was on his way out of the WWF, as management felt he had been a bad investment for the company.
 Vince McMahon, the WWF Chairman, came up with the idea for Jarrett and Chyna to become involved in a storyline together.
 Vince Russo was asked to write the storyline leading up to the match, including when Jarrett would taunt Chyna and hit her with random household objects.
 The fans responded positively to the battle-of-the-sexes match-ups.
 They were originally supposed to have their match-up at Rebellion, but the WWF extended the storyline for another month due to its popularity.
 During the feud, Russo left the WWF for rival promotion World Championship Wrestling (WCW).
-In her autobiography If They Only Knew, Chyna implies that Russo was the person who convinced McMahon to delay their pay-per-view match for a month, because he knew Jarrett was also going to sign with WCW.
+In her autobiography If They Only Knew, Chyna implied that Russo was the person who convinced McMahon to delay their pay-per-view match for a month, because he knew Jarrett was also going to sign with WCW.
 Because of the delay, Jarrett's contract expired the day before the match, so he was not contractually required to wrestle at the event.
 Hours before the event began, Jarrett demanded (and received) somewhere between $300,000 and $500,000 to wrestle Chyna for the night.